hoehermann/purple-presage/README.md

 #### MSVC Toolchain

-purple-presage is known to compile with MSVC 19.30 and rust 1.91.1.
-You need at least the version of rust mentioned in [libsignal-service-rs](https://github.com/whisperfish/libsignal-service-rs/tree/main#note-on-supported-rust-versions).
-A newer version will probably work, too, but 1.91.1 is the last rust version which supports Windows 7.
+purple-presage is known to compile with MSVC 19.30 and rust 1.97.0.
+You need at least the version of rust mentioned in [libsignal-service-rs](https://github.com/whisperfish/libsignal-service-rs/tree/main#note-on-supported-rust-versions) and [sqlx](https://github.com/transact-rs/sqlx/commit/75bc048).
+A newer version will probably work, too.
 Using the "x86 Native Tools Command Prompt for VS 2022" is recommended.

+1.91.1 was the last rust version to supports Windows 7.
+Consequently, there is no support for Windows 7 or earlier.

 ##### Dependencies